apecloud/kubeblocks/docs/api_docs/kubeblocks-for-redis/cluster-management/restart-a-redis-cluster.md

 ## Steps

-1. Restart a cluster.

-   You can create an OpsRequest to restart a cluster.
+1. Create an OpsRequest to restart a cluster.

-   Run the command below to restart a cluster.

    ```bash
    kubectl apply -f - <<EOF